-John Adams understood the importance of public education.
-He understood that public education needs to accessible for all, and that it needs to be well-funded by PUBLIC (read tax here) dollars.
+President Adams understood the importance of public education.
+He understood that public education needs to be accessible for all, and that it needs to be well-funded by PUBLIC (read tax here) dollars.
 He understood that it is the responsibility of “the whole people” to provide that education.
 And finally, he understood that an educated population is good for all.

 Why Should You Care?

-According to the OECD report, Education Indicators in Focus, “Education can bring significant benefits to society, not only through higher employment opportunities and income but also via enhanced skills, improved social status and access to networks.
+From the positive point of view, people that have a better education get a better, higher paying job and therefore will contribute more back to society.
+According to the Organization for Economic Co-operation and Development (OECD) report, Education Indicators in Focus, “Education can bring significant benefits to society, not only through higher employment opportunities and income but also via enhanced skills, improved social status and access to networks.
 By fully recognizing the power of education, policy makers could better address diverse societal challenges.”

 From a pure economic point, investments in public education are investments in our local economy.
 Teachers, maintenance people, clerical staff, bus drivers, and more come from the local economy, are paid by education dollars, and then spend those dollars in the local community.
 Schools and school districts spend their money in the local areas by purchasing goods and hiring services from the local area.

-As an example, my school district, Lodi Unified has an annual budget of about $350 million.
+As an example, my school district, Lodi Unified, has an annual budget of about $350 million.
 We are the largest employer in the area, and about 80% of our money goes back out to the local community in the form of wages and benefits.
 That money goes to over 3,000 employees in our area.
 Employees that in turn purchase homes and cars on the local economy.
 They go out to dinner and support many of our local businesses.
 That vast majority of our budget stays local to help support our community.

 But Public Education is so much more than just economic.
 Public Education serves a vital role in shaping the character of the area it serves.
 For example, we know that students that do well in school are far less likely to become involved with gangs or other violent activities.
 We know that kids that do well in school are less likely to become involved in drugs.
-We know that educated students are less likely to be a burden to our local families and our entire communtiy.
+We know that educated students are less likely to be a burden to our local families and our entire community.
 We know that those kids see a future and have goals to succeed.

 Mark Twain once said, “When I was a boy on the Mississippi River there was a proposition in a township there to discontinue public schools because they were too expensive.
-An old farmer spoke up and said if they stopped building the schools they would not save anything, because every time a school was closed a jail had to be built.”
+An old farmer spoke up and said if they stopped building the schools, they would not save anything, because every time a school was closed a jail had to be built.”